High-order numerical integration on self-affine sets: Error estimates

-and is additionally continuous in the closure of this ellipse. \end{definition} Next, to estimate \cref{eq:error_cubature}, in particular, the expression \eqref{eq:error_cubature_recall_0}, we will choose a particular polynomial from \( \calP^M_{\Quad} \).
+Next, to estimate \cref{eq:error_cubature}, in particular, the expression \cref{eq:error_cubature_recall_0}, we will choose a particular polynomial from \( \calP^M_{\Quad} \).
 To construct it, let us define a Chebyshev weighted \( \spL^2 \)-projection operator of degree \( m \) in the direction \( i \), which is helpful because we work with tensorized cubature rules.
 In particular, let \( \blr{T_k(t)}_{k=0}^\infty \), \( T_k(t) = \cos(k \arccos t) \), \( t \in \icc{-1}{1} \), be the set of Chebyshev polynomials of the first kind, see~\cite[Ch.~3 and Thm.~3.1]{atap} for the relevant discussion.
 For each given \( \vec{y}_i \) as in \cref{def:pw_analytic}, we set

 where \( c_0 = 2 / \pi \) and \( c_k = 1 / \pi \) for \( k > 0 \).
 Let us introduce the product operator